 Things to Do in Amsterdam in December

 This section will feature our top 10 activities to enjoy in Amsterdam throughout December.
-Whenever possible, we will make note of attractions and events that are free, family-friendly or great after dark.

 Several of the items below are already included for free with the purchase of a tourist discount pass.

 During Christmas in Amsterdam, stunning lights decorate the streets.

 But more than just Christmas decorations will transform the city from November 28, 2019, until January 19, 2020.

 The eighth annual Amsterdam Light Festival brings amazing artwork from both international and Dutch artists to canals, buildings, and squares.

 Since the sun goes down pretty early this time of year, there are also walking tours you can take while it’s dark out to admire the bright installations.

 2. Go to the Christmas Square at Museumplein

 Throughout the year, there is a special open market called Museum Market hosted at the public space Museumplein located in the Museumkwartier neighbourhood.